dfeng/notes/buying the dip.md

 What?

 Let's learn a function from a single point in some random space, to a single point in image space.
+Firstly, this feels very weird. [[from-nerf-to-kernel-regression]] is already pretty weird, but at least you're learning a map from input space to pixel space.
+Here you're also just using one image, but the single image is the single data point.
+Or, it's the whole dataset.
+SGD be damned.
+So we really are just performing full gradient descent on the loss, and seeing where it converges.

+It definitely feels more like what you do with auto-encoder architectures.

 What exactly is going on with Deep Image Priors?